bprajeeth/Teams-attendance-Project/README.md

 # Microsoft Team's Attendance Calculator 🧑‍💻

-Team's attendance calculator is an *easy-to-use attendance calculator that can be used with a click of a single button* that can save teachers loads of time and a log-book with precise and accurate details of attendance which has been compiled for many timestamps and stored in an excel file
+Team's attendance calculator is a **Desktop Application** that's an *easy-to-use attendance calculator that can be used with a click of a single button* that can save teachers loads of time and a log-book with precise and accurate details of attendance which has been compiled for many timestamps and stored in an excel file